rwanwork/sam2irs/README.md

 1.  `sam2irs` does not directly support compressed SAM files in BAM format.
 However, since it accepts the SAM file via standard in, you could simply do this instead:

     `samtools view test.bam | ../Perl/sam2irs.pl --verbose 0 --gtf test1.gtf 1>output.gtf 2>error.txt`

+2. The amount of memory used by `sam2irs` is dominated by the length of the longest chromosome being processed, the size of the SAM file, and the size of the GTF file.
+If the length of the longest chromosome is `n`, then the amount of memory used is `3 * 4n`.
+So, if the longest chromosome is 1000 base pairs, then the amount of memory used by this program is *approximately* 12000 bytes plus the sizes of the SAM and GTF files.

 About sam2irs
 -------------